pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/models/mart/global/description__mrt_global__stock.md

 # Table: Stock

-The `Global Stock` table provides a detailed view of stock-related data, capturing essential information about stock availability, pricing, and associated offers.
+The `mrt_global__stock` table provides a detailed view of stock-related data, capturing essential information about stock availability, pricing, and associated offers.

 ## Main Fields
 - **stock_id**: Unique identifier for the stock.